 - Animal fats (if from free range animals)

-Meats and seafood – preferably free-range, grass fed or from wild caught fish and seafood from clean oceans.
+Meats and seafood – aim to eat only free-range, grass fed or from wild caught fish and seafood from clean oceans.
 Get in the habit of eating smaller portions of these as protein will also be converted into sugars and stored as fat when we eat more than our body requires.
+Also excess animal protein can trigger excessively high IGF-1 a marker for cancer and accelerated ageing.
+All the longest lived “blue zone” cultures present today have only low to very minimal animal protein consumption so it is food for thought!
+Also we need to consider what the animal we eat ate, so if they were raised eating grains and legumes such as GMO soya bean then that is what we are actually eating.

 - Grass-fed beef